-The Manse road cemetery is , only a few yards from St Ninians Graveyard and the Glebe , and is commonly known as the “middle cemetery”.
+Stonehouse Cemetery known locally as the Manse road cemetery or middle cemetery is , only a few yards from St Ninians Kirkyard and the Glebe cemetery.

-It was opened around 1907 and contains 554 plots or ‘lairs’ as they are known in Scotland.
-The cemetery is laid out in three different sections (A,B and C) and is arranged around a central circular feature containing the Cenotaph dedicated to the men of Stonehouse who died in the two World Wars.
-(A searchable index of personnel who were killed in WW1 is listed under Village at war , however further details are available to paid members under the historical information drop down menu.
+The cemetery contains 1,495 lairs as they are known in Scotland and the burial took p[lace on 17th August 1906.
+The cemetery is laid out in four different sections (A,B, C and D) and is arranged around a central circular feature containing the Cenotaph dedicated to the men of Stonehouse who died in the two World Wars.
+(A searchable index of personnel who were killed in the Great War (WW1) is listed under Village at war , however further details are available to paid members under the historical information drop down menu.

-Research on the war memorial which was started by the late Jim Davidson of Aldersyde cottage on Side head road and subsequently picked up by William Mackie the group identified twenty eight personnel from Stonehouse who were missing from the Cenotaph.
-Lottery funding was obtained and in 2007-2008 the group organized the cleaning of the war memorial, pointing of the steps and the adding of all identified personnel missing from Cenotaph.
+Research on the war memorial was started by the late Jim Davidson of Aldersyde cottage on Side head road and subsequently picked up by William Mackie and then John Roger who are also no longer with us.
+Through their research twenty eight personnel from Stonehouse were identified as missing from the Cenotaph.
+Lottery funding was sought and obtained in in 2007 and in 2008 and the group organized the cleaning of the war memorial, pointing of the steps and the adding of all identified personnel missing from Cenotaph.

-A rededication service was held on 6th November 2008 attended by MSP’s, MP’s local councilors and military personnel.
-The following thumbnails provide some pictures of the 1921 and 2008 ceremony .
+A re-dedication service was held on 6th November 2008 attended by MP’s, MSP’s, local councilors and military personnel.